yawaramin/lambdak/README.md

 # lambdak

-Expressive functional programming in Python with continuations
+Full anonymous functions for Python

 Lambdak is pronounced 'lambda-k'.